akeneo/pim-docs/reference/events/workflow_events.rst

 ``pimee_workflow.product_draft.pre_ready``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This event is dispatched **before** a product draft status is set to "ready".
+This event is dispatched **before** a product draft status has been set to "ready".

 **Event Class**: `GenericEvent <http://api.symfony.com/2.7/Symfony/Component/EventDispatcher/GenericEvent.html>`_

 ``pimee_workflow.product_draft.post_ready``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This event is dispatched **after** a product draft status is set to "ready" and saved to DB.
+This event is dispatched **after** a product draft status has been set to "ready" and saved to DB.
 The product draft now becomes a proposal, **ready to be reviewed**.

 **Event Class**: `GenericEvent <http://api.symfony.com/2.7/Symfony/Component/EventDispatcher/GenericEvent.html>`_